OSAIGB/landing-pag/README.md

-# landing-pag
+# Landing Page Project

-A landing page project i submitted to UDACITY
+#This landing page dynamically scroll through each section to give users the ease of accessing each section with ease and beauty.